SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

    -  *Skip dither stacking*: If set, common dither positions will not be stacked.
 This is the default: dither stacking is only recommended for faint spectra that cannot otherwise be automatically extracted.

+   -  *Ignore dither information from header*: If set, all input files are stacked regardless of dither position.

    -  *Combination method*: Mean is the default; median may also be useful for some input data.